EXCLUSIVE: Owner of iconic SF Chinatown business jumps in to protect tourist after brazen daytime attack

 What makes this story remarkable is what unfolds next.
 Kevin immediately steps in after the shove, and lifts up his shirt to reveal...

-"I have a conceal carry and I need it to protect my business," Chan said.
+"I have a concealed carry and I need it to protect my business," Chan said.

 Just the sight of the gun is enough for the man in the black sweatshirt to leave.